Ez-ethereal/Ez-ethereal/README.md

 ## Hi 👋 I'm Eric Zhou

 # 💫 About Me:
-I am a second-year student at Williams College and a prospective Computer Science and Statistics Major.<br>I'm passionate about exploring coding, machine learning, and applications.
+I am a second-year student at Williams College and a prospective Computer Science and Statistics Major.<br>I'm passionate about exploring the realms of machine learning/AI as well as web and app development!

 # 🔭 What I'm working on:
 - Machine Learning with Scikit-learn